veera9999/Antra-Assignment---4/README.md

 🎯 Inside the instance methods, **_this_** refers to the class itself.

-🎯 Static methods cannot directly access instance properties since they are not called on instances.
+🎯 Static methods cannot dir ectly access instance properties since they are not called on instances.

 🎯 Static methods perform operations that are related to the class but are not tied to any particular instance.